Congo reports new Ebola cases linked to previous outbreak - ExBulletin

 Goodies, Congo – A new case of Ebola virus has been confirmed in the eastern Congolese city of Beni, province of Congo. health It was announced Monday and said it was related to an earlier outbreak.

-Laboratory tests at the country’s National Institute of Biomedical Research in Goma confirmed that the case was the Ebola Zaire strain, the 10th in the Congo that killed more than 2,000 people in Ituri and North Kivu provinces between 2018 and 2020.
-Confirmed to be genetically linked to the outbreak.
-Said.
+Laboratory tests at the National Institute of Biomedical Research in Goma said the case was the Ebola Zaire strain, the 10th in the Congo that killed more than 2,000 people in Ituri and North Kivu provinces between 2018 and 2020. confirmed to be genetically associated with the outbreak of

-The case, a 46-year-old woman, was admitted to Beni Hospital in late July and died on 15 August after suffering from Ebola-related symptoms.
+The case involved a 46-year-old woman who was admitted to Beni Hospital in late July and died on 15 August after suffering from Ebola-related symptoms.

 “Our team at the Beni site performed a dignified and safe burial and also decontaminated the hospital where the patient was staying,” the ministry said.